 Although considered an aphrodisiac for both men and women alike, ashwagandha is often viewed as a "male herb" and frequently compared to ginseng for its energy enhancing effects and ability to significantly heighten one's sex drive.

 to herbalist Dr. Michael Tierra, "In the TCM system ashwagandha would be

 used as a Kidney Yang tonic because of its warming, aphrodisiac

 properties.
 One may have to take ashwagandha longer, at least a month,

-It has been identified in published research that the consumption of the root extract "resulted in significantly improved semen parameters in concert with improved and regulated sexual hormone levels in oligospermic males" and was "evidenced by an increase in sperm concentration, ejaculate volume, and motile sperm count and an increase in the serum levels of testosterone."
+It has been identified in published research that the consumption of the root extract was shown to improve semen levels as well as provide an "increase in sperm concentration, ejaculate volume and motile sperm count" in addition to an "increase in the serum levels of testosterone."

-In another study it was stated that "Measuring various biochemical and stress parameters before and after treatment, suggested a definite role of stress in male infertility and the ability of W. somnifera to treat stress-related infertility.
-Treatment resulted in a decrease in stress, improved the level of anti-oxidants and improved overall semen quality in a significant number of individuals. "
+In another study it was stated that "Measuring various biochemical and stress parameters before and after treatment, suggested a definite role of stress in male infertility and the ability of W. somnifera to treat stress-related infertility."

 Ashwagandha is also utilized as a helpful herb, along with a health

 promoting diet, for strengthening the female reproductive system.
 It is